When in London: What To Do As a Solo Traveler

 The Cliffs of Dover & I; May 2017

 Going on the ferry is a fun experience and, for many of us, and unconventional way of traveling.
-If you’re going a massive Europe trip, I recommend looking into taking the ferry to the U.K.
+If you’re going a massive Europe trip, I recommend looking into taking the ferry to the U.K. – but if you’re short on time, arriving via the Eurostar might help you to maximize your time in London.

 I arrived in London at around six o’clock on a Saturday night.
-I had been travelling around Europe for about a week before that – and my backpack strap decided to break on me… when I just needed it to last me a mere forty-eight more hours.
+I had been traveling around Europe for about a week before that – and my backpack strap decided to break on me… when I just needed it to last me a mere forty-eight more hours.

 Ah… the joys of traveling.